 Walking in Copenhagen I bumped into the prime minister and his dogs.
-No-one else seemed to play him the slightest attention.
+No-one else seemed to be playing him the slightest attention…

 Every year 110,000 Danes flock to the island of Bornholm to take part in the national Folkemødet, a sort of country show, but with the rings full of politicians.
 Party leaders discuss events of national importance, from healthcare to prices of Carlsberg, in a setting typical of the relaxed relationship between Danes and their leaders.

 The scrutiny placed on Denmark’s comparatively low-powered government is striking.
 Which country of the same size airs political talk shows and live streams from parliament on major television channels to be met with consistently high viewing figures.
 And which other nation of the same size has managed to produce a political thriller with the same calibre as Borgen, now an international success and enjoyed by leaders from David Cameron to François Hollande?

 The Danish prime minister’s security is relaxed, and it is perfectly possible, if one happens to see him around, to strike up a conversation.
 This is exactly what I did last month in Copenhagen as I was walking back to my hotel from dinner.
 Although nobody else was playing him the slightest bit of attention, I decided it might be rather fun to meet him, so I waited for him to finish his interview (about Trump’s withdrawal from the Paris Climate Accord), then walked up to greet him and his spaniels.